Composition of the administrative sector

 The subsidiary responsible for air navigation services is Fintraffic Air Navigation Services Ltd.

-5. Yleisradio Oy (Finnish Broadcasting Company)
+5. Yleisradio Ltd (Finnish Broadcasting Company)

 Yleisradio Oy (Finnish Broadcasting Company), logo